Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \subsection{Post-processing randomness}

-\paragraph{Overview.} Whenever the verification was successful, the last step of the protocol is to turn the raw string of numbers that are hard to guess into bits that are indistinguishable from random numbers by any physical means.
-This is achieved by post-processing with so-called randomness extractors from the theory of pseudo-randomness in theoretical computer science \cite{Vadhan07}.
-Randomness extractors are polynomial time classical algorithms that take multiple sources of weakly random numbers and turn them into a shorter string of information-theoretically secure random bits (see \cite{Li15,Li16} for the latest developments).
-Consequently, no quantum hardware is needed for the implementation of this last step.
+\paragraph{Overview.} Whenever the verification was successful, the last step of the protocol is to turn the raw string of numbers that are hard to guess into bits that are (near\nobreakdash-)indistinguishable from perfectly random numbers in the sense of \eqref{sec_def}.
+This is achieved by post-processing the outcomes of the quantum device with so-called randomness extractors, which are classical algorithms from the theory of pseudo-randomness in theoretical computer science \cite{Vadhan07}.
+In this work, we use two different types of extractors: multi-source and seeded extractors.
+Multi-source randomness extractors take multiple sources of weakly random numbers and turn them into a shorter string of information-theoretically secure random bits defined in \eqref{sec_def} (see \cite{Li15,Li16} for the latest developments).
+Seeded extractors use a seed of (near\nobreakdash-)perfect randomness and another input from a weak source, outputting a secure bit string that is longer than the seed size.
+No quantum hardware is needed for the implementation of this last step.

-For our application, however, it is crucial to employ randomness extractors that are secure against potential attacks from quantum adversaries.
-These are malicious third parties that have quantum technologies at hand, allowing them to store information in a quantum memory \cite{Julsgaard04}.
-It is well-known that not all randomness constructions fulfil this stringent security criterion \cite{gavinsky07} and for that reason we work in the quantum-secure Markov chain framework developed in \cite{Friedman16}.
-This allows us to build secure randomness extractors even in the presence of quantum adversaries.
+{In order for our protocol to be secure against unbounded quantum adversaries, it is crucial to employ randomness extractors that are themselves secure against potential attacks from quantum adversaries.
+Such adversaries are malicious third parties that have quantum technologies at hand, for example allowing them to store information in a quantum memory \cite{Julsgaard04}.
+It is well-known that not all randomness extractors fulfil this stringent security criterion \cite{gavinsky2007exponential,kasher2012two} and for that reason we work in the quantum-secure Markov chain framework developed in \cite{Friedman16}.
+This allows us to build secure randomness extractors even in the presence of quantum adversaries.}

 In Section \ref{assumptions} we collect the precise security assumptions of our model.
-For full technical details about the randomness post-processing discussed in this section, we refer to \cite{tocome}.\\
+For full technical details about the randomness post-processing discussed in this section, we refer to Appendices \ref{APP:math} -- \ref{app:Raz}.\\